rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 Two jQuerys!
 (You may have noticed some other modules are duplicated as well.)

-It turns out that `slick-carousel` employs a common pattern in modern JavaScript packages to detect the presence of a JavaScript module loader API, such as AMD (Asynchronous Module Definition) or requireJS.
+It turns out that `slick-carousel` employs a common pattern in modern JavaScript packages to detect the presence of a JavaScript module loader API, such as Asynchronous Module Definition (AMD) or CommonJS.
 The pattern looks something like this, [excerpted from the `slick-carousel` source](https://github.com/kenwheeler/slick/blob/ee7d37faeb92c4619ffeefeba2cc4c733f39b1b3/slick/slick.js#L18):

 ```javascript
 ;(function(factory) {